-Even if you do want to overfly the country, there are now only two approved routes available, in the far north-eastern corner of the country, as per HLLL Libyan Notam A0063/17:
+Even if you are allowed to overfly the country, there are only two approved routes available, in the far north-eastern corner of the country, as per HLLL Libyan Notam A0063/17:

 Northbound: LOSUL UP128 LAB UM979 RAMLI UZ270 OLMAX (even levels)